neoforged/governance/core.md

 ### Teams

-The Project is split into four teams.
+The Project is split into three teams.

 A team is a group of people with similar goals, and equal weighting in most decision making - with some exceptions, which will be explored later.